Department of Biological Sciences

 JOHN L. WOOLFORD JR., Professor and Co-Director of CNAST – Ph.D., Duke University; Carnegie Mellon, 1979–

-AMANDA WILLARD, Special Faculty and Director of Undergraduate Studies – Ph.D., Carnegie Mellon University; Carnegie Mellon, 2020–
+AMANDA WILLARD, Assistant Teaching Professor and Director of Undergraduate Studies – Ph.D., Carnegie Mellon University; Carnegie Mellon, 2020–

-STEPHANIE WONG-NOONAN, Assistant Teaching Professor – Ph.D., Carnegie Mellon University; Carnegie Mellon, 2016–
+STEPHANIE WONG-NOONAN, Associate Teaching Professor – Ph.D., Carnegie Mellon University; Carnegie Mellon, 2016–

-IHAB YOUNIS, Associate Teaching Professor, Carnegie Mellon-Qatar – Ph.D., The Ohio State University; Carnegie Mellon, 2005–
+IHAB YOUNIS, Teaching Professor, Carnegie Mellon-Qatar – Ph.D., The Ohio State University; Carnegie Mellon, 2005–

-ERIC YTTRI, Assistant Professor – Ph.D., Washington University in St. Louis; Carnegie Mellon, 2017–
+ERIC YTTRI, Eberly Family Associate Professor – Ph.D., Washington University in St. Louis; Carnegie Mellon, 2017–

 HUAIYING ZHANG, Assistant Professor – Ph.D., McGill University; Carnegie Mellon, 2019–

-YONGXIN ZHAO, Assistant Professor – Ph.D., University of Alberta; Carnegie Mellon, 2017–
+YONGXIN ZHAO, Associate Professor – Ph.D., University of Alberta; Carnegie Mellon, 2017–

 Affiliated Faculty